SiddyDevelops/Python-Bots-And-Projects/README.md

 ## Habit Tracker
 A python-play script to run an algorithm which determines how much time/money a user is wasting on certain hobby.

+## SMS Sender
+A python script to send messages to a phone number using API twilio.

 ---